 Discounted seasonal items to buy in August

 Keep your eye out for closeout prices in anticipation of new fall releases.
 It’s a good time to pick up wine for holiday entertaining.
 Wine tastings are a great way to try-before-you-buy and get a discount on your purchase.
+You might also like:

 Anything outdoor from picnic supplies to outdoor furniture, fire pits, lawn mowers and gardening tools goes on sale to make way for fall and winter merchandise and holiday items.
 Scope out items you might need for late summer fun or next year’s spring gardening chores.
+You might also like:

-Like outdoor supplies, summer clothing and related warm weather gear (swim suits, sun glasses, hats, sandals) are on sale.
+Like outdoor supplies, summer clothing and related warm weather gear (swimsuits, sunglasses, hats, sandals) are on sale.
 Think ahead to Christmas, holidays, or a mid-winter vacation and stock up on anything you might need before next May.
 (As always, we caution you not to over-buy.)
+You might also like:

 You might also like:

-- Anyone can visit the retail store or shop in the interconnection.org online retail store.
+- Anyone can visit the retail store or shop the InterConnection Online Retail Store.
 The retail store is located in Seattle, WA.
 You’ll find refurbished laptops, desktop computers, and peripherals (mice, keyboards, monitors, etc.).
 Prices vary, but at last check began around $300.
 A refurbished computer is generally 30 percent less than a comparable new one.
 Plus, a refurbished computer helps the environment by reusing electronics and keeping them out of the landfill.

 - If you are getting rid of an old computer, consider donating your used computer to InterConnection.
 They accept all computers for free, regardless of whether or not it is in working condition.
-And, your donation is tax-deductible.
+And your donation is tax-deductible.
 If you live in the Seattle area, there are drop-off location throughout the Puget Sound region.
-Find out more about how to donate or recycle your old computer and other electronics here: http://interconnection.org/donate-personal.php?id=dropOff.
+Find out more: Donate or Recycle Your Old Computer Electronics (interconnection.org)

 If you are into gaming or programming, then you usually want the latest, greatest computer with the highest speed, maximum storage capability, and latest cutting-edge features.
 So, check below for new computer buying tips in August.